m0hammad-yaser/OSWE-AWAE-Notes/openCRX/README.md

 ```
 Seeding it with `System.currentTimeMillis()` makes it deterministic and predictable—an attacker could guess the seed value if they know the approximate time the token was generated.
 ### When Random Isn't
-The standard Java libraries have two primary random number generators: `java.util.Random` and `java.security.SecureRandom` The names are somewhat of a giveaway here.
+The standard Java libraries have two primary random number generators: `java.util.Random` and `java.security.SecureRandom`.
+The names are somewhat of a giveaway here.

 The openCRX application uses `java.util.Random` seeded with `System.currentTimeMillis()` to generate password reset tokens, making them predictable.
 If an attacker can estimate when a token was generated, they can reproduce the token by seeding their own Random object with similar timestamps.
 This could allow brute-forcing of valid tokens—especially if there are no rate limits or lockouts.
 However, a valid user account is still needed as a target.